parvezrana/lidR-v2.0/README.md

 1. I know what I want to do but I would like to know what you would like to see in the future of `lidR`.
 Here I'm talking about general capabilities rather than specific algorithms (see also next section)
 2. I know how I want to redesign some stuff but I will explain my plan first in an issue and I hope to get users' feedback and advice.
 This way I will not be stuck anymore with features I can't make because of a weak design that does not consider future potential use.
 3. Write down my ideas somewhere in a more organized way.

+Fill free to open issues and give feedback in open ones

 # What will be the main changes in `lidR v2.0`?